-Minimum credit criteria / colour band Max % of total investments/ £ limit per institution Max. maturity period Non-financial investments N/A N/A The Council's approach to non- financial investments is set out in section 4 of the Capital Strategy, to which is appended the Non-Financial Investment Strategy.
+Minimum credit criteria / colour band Max % of total investments/ £ limit per institution Max. maturity period Non-financial investments N/A N/A The Council's approach to non- financial investments is set out in the Non-Financial Investments Strategy at Appendix B3 and at section 4 of the Capital Strategy

-To ensure proportionality and affordability the Treasury Management Strategy (Appendix A Tables 10 & 11) identify:
+To ensure proportionality and affordability the Treasury Management Strategy (Appendix A Tables 7 & 8) identify:

 - 1. How investments are funded and the rate of return achieved - 2.
-If borrowing has occurred to finance the investment and if so - 2.1. debt to net service income ratio - 2.2.
-Commercial income to net service income ratio - 2.3.
+If borrowing has occurred to finance the investment and if so - 2.1. debt to net service ratio - 2.2.
+Commercial income to net service ratio - 2.3.
 Investment cover ratio - 2.4.
 Loan to value ratio - 2.5. the opportunities and risks are over the repayment period.